pypa/pip/docs/html/development/getting-started.rst

 That's it!

-You may want to skip to next chapter, or read on for full details.
+You may want to skip to next chapter to read on how to run tests, or read on for details on how it works.

 Running `src/pip` will load all `pip` modules and `dependencies <https://github.com/pypa/pip/tree/master/src/pip/_vendor)>`_